aabbtree77/miniguestlog/README.md

 For anything serious I would go with the VPS though.
 It is a hassle, but ChatGPT is doing extremely well on common scripting.

 A lot is the question of trust: do you have a PaaS provider which won't bill you insanely, will it still be there in ten years, are they doing too many things/breaking changes, do you know anything about them.

+This app lacks authentication, which would most likely come in the form of yet another service.
+For personal uses, or even when the user number does not exceed 10K, [Clerk](https://clerk.com/pricing) looks like a solid option.
+Beware that it quickly becomes very expensive beyond that and if one becomes too popular too soon, those two cents per monthly active user can be worse than any DDoS.

 ## References